BlankTuber/EasterEggHunt2025/README.md

 "Not all knowledge is freely given," the tome guided.
 "Some wisdom must be earned through careful decryption."

-The Sage studied the cipher, noting how each line shifted according to different rules—some based on prime numbers, others on literary references, creating layers of encoded meaning.
+The Sage studied the cipher, noting how each line shifted according to different rules based on numbers, creating layers of encoded meaning.

 *[Challenge: Shift Cipher puzzle for the Sage]*